Why Fiberglass Products Fit in the Wine Industry

 Fiberglass products are increasingly popular for industrial applications, due to their incredible cost-efficiency and strong, lightweight properties.
-More factory environments are utilizing FRP materials in place of traditional material components due to their high tensile strength and easy machinability, allowing fiberglass products to be worked into bespoke, robust shapes which can be easily installed on-site.
+More factory environments are utilizing FRP materials in place of traditional material components due to their high tensile strength and easy machinability, allowing fiberglass products to be worked into bespoke, robust shapes that can be easily installed on-site.

-Following our recent discussion of the benefits of utilizing fiberglass products such as Strongwell’s DURAGRATE® grating systems in the food and beverage industry, this article will explore the unique benefits of using FRP in the wine industry in some more detail:
+Following our recent discussion of the benefits of utilizing fiberglass products such as Strongwell’s DURAGRATE® grating systems in the food and beverage industry, this article will explore the unique benefits of using FRP in the wine industry in some more detail.